wkurzius/curriculum-writing-2018/unit 4.md

 **A-SSE.A.1a** Interpret parts of an expression, such as terms, factors, and coefficients.

 **A-SSE.A.1b** Interpret complicated expressions by viewing one or more of their parts as a single entity.
-_For example, interpret P(1+r) n as the product of P and a factor not depending on P._
+_For example, interpret P(1+r)ⁿ as the product of P and a factor not depending on P._

 ##### Creating equations